klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 ## 3. Activate Hard Fork <a id="3-activate-hard-fork"></a>

-If you have upgraded the ServiceChain binaries with a version that supports desired hard fork, you can activate the hard fork in the ServiceChain by re-initializing the chain config with updated genesis.
+If you have upgraded the ServiceChain binaries with a version that supports the desired hard fork, you can activate the hard fork in the ServiceChain by re-initializing the chain config with updated genesis.

 ### Update genesis and re-initialize chain config for all ServiceChain nodes <a id="update-genesis-and-re-initialize-chain-config-for-all-servicechain-nodes"></a>